jpritikin/coach/content/docs/me/psychoactive/santo-daime/_index.md

 - [Divine Rose Store](https://divinerosestore.com)
 - [Luz da Rainha Publications](http://daimebooks.org)

+### Harmonies?

+Sung harmonies weaves two or more vocal lines together to create a richer, fuller sound than could be achieved with a single voice.
+Here's a breakdown of what goes into singing harmonies:

+Basics:

+* **Multiple notes:** Instead of just one pitch, at least two different notes are sung simultaneously.
+These notes might be close together (like thirds or sixths) or further apart (like octaves or fifths).
+* **Pleasing sound:** The combination of notes should sound good together, not jarring or dissonant.
+This depends on the musical context and style.
+* **Complementing the melody:** Harmony parts typically interweave with the main melody, providing support, adding counterpoint, or even mirroring the melody's emotional journey.

+Types of harmonies:

+* **Simple two-part harmonies:** Often involve singing a third or sixth above or below the melody.
+* **More complex harmonies:** Can involve multiple singers and use various intervals and melodic patterns, building intricate layers of sound.
+Think barbershop quartets, gospel choirs, or jazz vocal groups.
+* **Passing tones and suspensions:** These are temporary notes that add brief moments of tension or surprise before resolving back to a consonant harmony.

+Benefits of singing harmonies:

+* **Enhances the emotional impact of the music:** Adds depth, dimension, and expressiveness to the song.
+* **Creates a fuller, richer sound:** Makes the music feel more complete and polished.
+* **Showcases vocal skill and musicianship:** Demonstrates a singer's understanding of music and ability to blend their voice with others.

+So why don't we do it (more) in Santo Daime?

 ### Posture and Gesture 🪽

 There is too much to say!
 [Visit here]({{< relref "posture" >}})